- Written by Anthony Garzilli | Photo courtesy PBS KIDS

-PBS is helping keep kids and families stay engaged with a collection of programs and resources.
+PBS is helping to keep kids and families engaged with a collection of resources.
 PBS Kids offers a 24-7 channel with access to educational series for kids ages 2-8 (check local listings).
 Also check out these digital tools:

 - PBS KIDS Video: Available on mobile, tablet and connected TV devices, PBS KIDS offers on-demand educational videos and a livestream of the PBS KIDS 24-7 channel.
 No subscription is required.